Architecture

 This page describes how the role works under the hood and how it configures the managed servers.
 The purpose is to enable everyone to understand exactly what the role does and aid in advanced customization or troubleshooting.
 In practice anyone should be able to successfully use the role without ever needing to read this.

 The role utilizes Docker Compose.
 Each client is defined as a service in the corresponding compose file.
 The compose files are templated out using Jinja2 (Ansible templating language) and are dynamically generated every time the role runs based on the defined variables.
-There is one Docker compose service defined per file which enables the role to "compose" the desired client mix or deploy them on their own.
+There is one Docker defined per file which enables the role to "compose" the desired client mix or deploy them on their own.
 The files use the following naming convention:

 As of writing the role comprises the following compose templates: